India's cash crisis: The 5 key questions

 Modi's bombshell was followed about an hour later by an announcement that a redesigned 500 rupee note, and a new 2,000 rupee note, would be issued.

 Indians were given until Dec.
 30 to trade their old rupees for the new cash, or deposit them in into a bank account.
+Then, on Nov.
+24, the government banned cash exchanges except at a few Reserve Bank of India branches.

 2. Why did Modi take such a big gamble?